This page may contain affiliate links. Learn More.

 Not only that but it wasn’t appreciated.
 The parents just thought I was stupid.
 And then two months later, I got a visit from DHS.
 They had filed a complaint and made up lies about me.
 Fortunately, I had all the notes I had given them and the correspondence with them to back up what I had done.
-So we will see how that turns out.
-The investigation has just opened.
+So DHS ruled it as a false complaint, but it sure did take a toll on me.

 So what can you do when faced with impossible odds?
 Here is what I recommend: